rberecka/faux-mono-repo/README.md

 <img width="798" alt="image" src="https://user-images.githubusercontent.com/12437993/168701401-138831e2-3b81-4142-ad00-38d470647f50.png">

 Key things to note:
-The environment variable, the auto var, and the global varset var should not come up as pending variables.
+The environment variable,a nd the global varset var should not come up as pending variables.

 The output of a run should look like this:
 <img width="1188" alt="image" src="https://user-images.githubusercontent.com/12437993/168701579-16e94f50-8a9d-4efa-9d64-386362edcdcc.png">